Facilities Use Policy

-- Campus facilities are strictly governed by all applicable Louisiana Revised Statutes, building and fire safety codes, policies of the University of Louisiana System, Board of Regents, policies of the NCAA where applicable, and the internal policies of McNeese State University.
+- Campus facilities are strictly governed by all applicable Louisiana Revised Statutes; building and fire safety codes; policies of the Board of Regents, University of Louisiana System, and NCAA (where applicable); and internal policies of McNeese State University.

 - All campus facilities are subject to the University’s Tobacco Use Policy and Alcohol and Other Drug Policy.

-- Revised statutes in State of Louisiana Constitution (see Article 7, Section 14(A)) prohibit the use of public facilities for private or personal gains without the assessment of a use fee.
-Free use for personal gain is against State law.
+- Revised statutes in the Louisiana Constitution (see Article 7, Section 14(A)) prohibit the use of public facilities for private or personal gain without the assessment of a use fee.
+Free use for personal gain is against state law.

 - Booster groups, corporate camps, and external groups must provide a certificate of commercial general liability insurance and must sign an indemnification agreement prior to their events.